miraabela/team-backyards/README.md

 npm start
 ```

 The client uses Expo.
-Simply open the link provided, and on a device with the Expo application installed, open the camera and scan the QR code on the bottom left.
+Open the link provided, and on a device with the Expo application installed, open the camera and scan the QR code on the bottom left.